Sonia Kazovsky Artist, researcher, dramaturg based in Amsterdam, NL.

 The Crisis Game – An Institutional Live Action Role Play or How To Navigate Across Different Positions

-If you're interested in the game kit or organising a play session, feel free to reach out.
+If you are interested in the game kit or organising a play session, feel free to reach out.

 Art and Governance